Holyrood Palace is the British Queen’s official residence in Scotland.

 Eating and drinking are not allowed inside the Palace of Holyroodhouse.

-In case you want to reenergize yourself during or after your tour, visit the Café at the Palace in the Mews Courtyard.
+To reenergize yourself during or after your tour, visit the Café at the Palace in the Mews Courtyard.

 The restaurant serves a selection of soups, main courses, delicious salads, sandwiches, home-baked cakes, etc.